cutting-edge-visionaries/cutting-edge-visionaries.github.io/_posts/2020-4-10-CEV-yantrika.md

 CEV, as a whole, lives on a Cutting Edge Vision, to see and make the future technology.

 All the 3 divisions Aryavarta, Aantarak, Yantrika works together to deduce the solutions.
-Our latest project on traffic analysis, combines the study of Civil Engineering(AANTARAK), ANALYSIS(AARYAVARTA) & IoT(YANTRIKA).
+Our latest project on traffic analysis, combines the study of Civil Engineering(AANTARAK), Analysis(ARYAVARTA) & IoT(YANTRIKA).